-5 website updates that can actually impact your sales.
+5 website updates that can help impact your sales.

 While some UX improvements require a lot of resources, the five tactics that follow are easy to implement and have paid off for businesses in all kinds of industries, from apparel to healthcare and even home improvement.